withastro/docs/src/pages/en/guides/deploy/flightcontrol.md

 ### SSR Setup

 To deploy with SSR support, make sure you first set up the [`@astro/node`](/en/guides/integrations-guide/node/) adapter.
+Then, follow the steps above choosing the appropriate configurations for Astro SSR.